electric-eloquence/gulp/README.md

   - `npm install --save electric-eloquence/gulp#3.9.1`
 - Semver range (with Git):
   - `npm install --save electric-eloquence/gulp#semver:~3.9.1`
-- When installed this way, other packages depending on gulp will get gulp 3 with long-term support with no further modifications.
+- When installed one of these ways, other packages depending on gulp will get gulp 3 with long-term support.

 ## What is gulp?